Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-While the computational speed of their approach is not analyzed in their paper, it is easy to find the FLOPs that commercical FPGAs are capable of performing.
+While the computational speed of their approach is not analyzed in their paper, it is easy to ﬁnd the FLOPs that commercial FPGAs are capable of performing.
 For example, a common Cyclone IV FPGA is capable of 2.7 GFLOPs.

 Since our approach does not explicitly use floating point operations to emulate quantum computing, we must introduce a comparable performance metric.
 The precision and slew rates of the op amps used in our design will be the limiting characteristics of our approach.
-Since the op amps are used only in common configurations that don't depend on their specific implementations, we have the ability to choose the family of amps to employ based on these characteristics, and weigh efficiency against cost.
+Since the op amps are used only in common configurations that don\RL{'}t depend on their specific implementations, we have the ability to choose the family of amps to employ based on these characteristics, and weigh efficiency against cost.

-High precision LMH3401 is used op amps have a slew rate of $18000 \frac{V}{\mu s}$ and cost \$14 apiece as of now on DigiKey.
-This translates to a max propagation delay of roughly 0.5ns considering that we may have a voltage range of 10 volts.
+High precision LMH3401 op amps have a slew rate of 18000 V / µs and cost \$14 apiece.
+This translates to a max propagation delay of roughly 0.5 ns considering that we may have a voltage range of 10 volts.